nexusformat/definitions/manual/source/apm-structure.rst

         A base class to describe the high-voltage and/or laser pulsing capabilities of an atom probe microscope.

     :ref:`NXstage_lab`:
         A base class to describe the specimen fixture including the cryo-head.
-This base class is an example that the so far used :ref:`NXstage` base class is insufficiently detailed to represent the functionalities which modern stages of an atom probe microscope or especially an electron microscopy offer.
+This base class is an example that the so far used :ref:`NXstage_lab` base class is insufficiently detailed to represent the functionalities which modern stages of an atom probe microscope or especially an electron microscopy offer.
 Nowadays, these stages represent small-scale laboratory platforms.
 Hence, there is a need to define their characteristics in more detail, especially in light of in-situ experiments.
 We see many similarities between a stage in an electron microscope and in an atom probe, given that both offer fixture functionalities and additional components such as for applying stimuli on the specimen.
 For this reason, we use this base class currently for atom probe and electron microscopy.

     :ref:`NXchamber`: